 In addition, HFW emphasizes that Family and Youth Support Partners will engage youth and caregivers who may be hesitant to participate in services.
 Family and Youth Support Partners help youth and families learn the skills to navigate service systems and connect families to informal supports in communities.
-DMH/DD/SAS will provide funding (salary, training, mileage, and technology) for two wraparound teams.
-Each team can serve 32-38 youth and families.
-A wraparound team consists of a coach/supervisor, facilitators, family and youth support partner.
-One coach/ supervisor can supervise four Facilitators, two Family Support Partners, and one Youth Support Partner.
-Each Facilitator can work with 10-12 youth and families so one coach/supervisor can oversee the service planning of 40-48 youth while maintaining a caseload of 2 youth and families.
-The provider will maintain ratio of one facilitator to 10-12 youth/families.
+DMH/DD/SAS will provide funding (salary, training, mileage, and technology) for up to four (4) wraparound teams.
+Each team can serve 40 - 48 youth and families.
+A wraparound team consists of a Coach/Supervisor, Facilitators, Family and Youth Support Partner.
+One Coach/Supervisor can supervise four (4) Facilitators, two (2) Family Support Partners, and one (1) Youth Support Partner.
+Each Facilitator can work with 10 - 12 youth and families so one coach/supervisor can oversee the service planning of 40 - 48 youth while maintaining a caseload of two (2) youth and families.
+The provider will maintain ratio of one (1) facilitator to 10 - 12 youth/families.